 - to give typology a higher profile within as well as outside linguistics, and in particular to act as an interest group of typologists in relation to the world of science and science funding.

-- the regular awarding of prizes for outstanding typological research and reference grammars.
+- awarding of prizes for outstanding typological research and reference grammars.

 As an association of linguists whose special professional expertise lies in linguistic diversity, ALT will share in the responsibility for a task of paramount cultural importance — the documentation and maintenance of this diversity that is in danger of being dramatically reduced in the near future.

 At ALT’s meetings priority is given to the unhurried presentation and discussion of typological research.
 Under the auspices of ALT, Mouton de Gruyter publishes a journal catering for the special needs of the typological community.
 The journal appears in three issues per year.